Wales unemployment unchanged at 125,000 to end of April

 Mr Jones announced plans for a "job summit" in north Wales "to encourage and open up discussions on employment and the issues businesses face".

-A similar event was held in Newport in February.'Global economy'
+A similar event was held in Newport in February.

 The Welsh government said the figures over the year showed Wales had outperformed the UK average in employment, unemployment and economic inactivity.